shreyas-078/shreyas-078/README.md

 My name is Shreyas Salankimatt, and I have a deep passion for coding and everything about to software development.
 This About serves as a showcase of my skills, interests, and projects.
 Feel free to explore and get to know more about my journey in the fascinating world of programming.

 <h2>About Me:</h2>
-I am a dedicated software enthusiast with a strong foundation in computer science and engineering.
-My passion for coding drives me to continually explore new technologies and strive for excellence in my craft.
-I am committed to constantly learning and growing as a developer, seeking out opportunities to apply my skills and knowledge.
+My background in computer science and engineering has given me a solid foundation as a devoted software lover.
+I'm constantly experimenting with new technologies and aiming for perfection in my work since I'm passionate about coding.
+I'm dedicated to developing professionally and am continuously looking for ways to put my knowledge and talents to use.

 <h2>Skills:</h2>
-I have acquired proficiency in a lot of programming languages, tools, and technologies.
-Here are some of them:<br>
+I've gotten good at using a variety of technologies, tools, and programming languages.
+Here are a few examples:<br>

 <h3>
-<li>Programming Languages: Python, JavaScript, Java, C++</li>
+<li>Programming Languages: C, C++, Python, Java</li>
 <li>Web Development: HTML, CSS, Javascript, React.js, Node.js</li>
 <li>Database Management: SQL, MongoDB</li>
 <li>Version Control: Git</li>